-Now lets move on to some examples that show the difference between analysis tools and the results produced by automated analytics.
+Now let's move on to some examples that show the difference between analysis tools and the results produced by automated analytics.
 Analysis tools enable experienced users to look at data and apply tools to identify patterns of interest.
 Analytics take us a step further to automatically identify correlations and patterns that are important to us.

 An analysis: Generate a graph of energy consumption across a specific time.
-A user would then look to discern patterns.
+A user would then manually look to discern patterns, such as peaks or troughs and their duration.